All Episodes

 And hopefully Bishop Barron can fill us in on it.

-Before we get started, I have to ask about the premise here.
+I just, before we get started, I have to ask about the premise here.

-The premise was you're going to bring me on for Vatican trivia, and I have to play against His Excellency Bishop Robert Barron, not only a member of the Episcopate, one of the most knowledgeable and scholarly men of the church today.
+The premise was you're going to bring me on for Vatican trivia and I have to play against His Excellency, Bishop Robert Barron, not only a member of the Episcopate, one of the most knowledgeable and scholarly men of the church today.

 Is that right?

-Yeah, but not about Vatican Sydney.
+Yeah, but not about Vatican City.

-I don't know how good I'll be.
+But all the details of it, I don't know how good I'll be.

 Is which subway line goes to?